pauliusbaulius/lil_analytics/README.md

 	Takes one user mention and one channel mention.
 	Timezone is optional, default is UTC time.

+.today (timezone)
+	Shows statistics for the current day (not 24h).
+	Timezone is optional, default is UTC time.

 .index
 	Indexes messages in the server from the beginning.
 	TAKES A LONG TIME!